TGduino/Movie-Democracy/README.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Custom License - see the [LICENSE](LICENSE) file for details.

 ## Troubleshooting 🔧